nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Format**: `sort --by <criteria>`
 - `<criteria>` specifies what to sort your task list by.
-  - Type of the task: `type`
+  - Type of the task: `type`.
-  - Description of the task: `description`
+  - Description of the task: `description`.
-  - Priority of the task: `priority`
+  - Priority of the task: `priority`.

 **Example**: `sort --by priority` + `list`
 - Sort your current task list by `priority` from `high` to `low`.